xonixx/xonixx.github.io/makesure.md

    echo "Testing $VERSION ..."
 ```

 Initially, I wanted to design this part in the most general way.
 So, I decided that the tool will have the concept of prelude - this is a script that comes before all `@goal` declarations.
 The purpose of this script will be to initialize global variables.

-Well, some such hypothetical example
+Something like

 ```shell
 # prelude starts